mkgold/manifold-docs/developers/integrations/google.md

 * If you do not have a developer account you can create one at through the [Google Developer Console](https://console.developers.google.com/).
 * If you do not have a Manifold Google project you can create one by logging into your developer account and clicking "Create Project".

+### Callback URL

+The Manifold API handles OAuth callbacks.
+For Google, the callback route is located at `/auth/google/callback`.
+For your installation of Manifold, the callback URL will be the fully qualified domain name \(FQDN\) of the API server followed by that path.
+For example, my Manifold API is on the same domain as the client application, and that domain is `manifoldapp.org`, the callback URL would be `http://manifoldapp.org/auth/google/callback`.

 ### Setup consent screen

 1. Log into your account and app at [Google Developer Console](https://console.developers.google.com/).